 Safe Roads.

 Four schools.
 One dangerous corridor.
-Two school bus crashes in under a year.
+Three school bus crashes in just over a year.
 NCDOT crash data shows Overlook Road at 3.2 times the statewide average for roads of its type.

 NCDOT Crash Data — Overlook Road (2022–2025)